kirill-konshin/next-redux-wrapper/README.md

 # Motivation

-Setting up Redux for static apps is rather simple: a single Redux store has to be created that is provided to all pages.
+Setting up Redux for static single page apps is rather simple: a single Redux store has to be created that is provided to all pages.

 When Next.js static site generator or server side rendering is involved, however, things start to get complicated as another store instance is needed on the server to render Redux-connected components.

-Furthermore, access to the Redux `Store` may also be needed during a page's `getInitialProps`.
+Furthermore, access to the Redux `Store` may also be needed during a page's `getInitialProps`, and proper handling of complex cases like `App.getInitialProps` (when using `pages/_app`) together with `getStaticProps` or `getServerSideProps` at individual page level.

-This is where `next-redux-wrapper` comes in handy: It automatically creates the store instances for you and makes sure they all have the same state.
+This is where `next-redux-wrapper` comes in handy: it automatically creates the store instances for you and makes sure they all have the same state.

-More over it allows to properly handle complex cases like `App.getInitialProps` (when using `pages/_app`) together with `getStaticProps` or `getServerSideProps` at individual page level.

-Library provides uniform interface no matter in which Next.js lifecycle method you would like to use the `Store`.
+Library provides uniform interface no matter in which Next.js data lifecycle method you would like to use the `Store`.

 In Next.js example https://github.com/vercel/next.js/blob/canary/examples/with-redux-thunk/store.js#L23 store is being replaced on navigation.
 Redux will re-render components even with memoized selectors (`createSelector` from `recompose`) if `store` is replaced: https://codesandbox.io/s/redux-store-change-kzs8q, which may affect performance of the app by causing a huge re-render of everything, even what did not change.
 This library makes sure `store` remains the same.